 Drain tubes are placed under the skin to minimize fluid accumulation after the operation.
 These are left in place approximately one to four weeks after surgery.
 Dissolvable skin sutures are carefully placed for skin closure.
 Patients are placed in a binder or a compression garment for post-operative comfort and to help minimize swelling.
 Dr. McCormack may require that you take a special blood thinning medication for a few days before and after your surgery to help prevent the formation of blood clots in the legs (DVT).

 Because the procedure is rather extensive, patients often take several weeks to recover from a body lift.
-Reno residents and those of the surrounding areas who undergo the procedure, however, will find our Dr. McCormack and staff available to address any post-op concerns.
+Reno residents and those of the surrounding areas who undergo the procedure will find Dr. McCormack and our staff available to address any post-op concerns.
 Following the surgery, you may shower once the drain tubes have been removed.
 You will be discharged from the hospital or care facility after two to four days.
-It is necessary to have someone with you to drive you home and stay with you during your first 24 hours at home.
-Patients from out of state should plan to stay locally for approximately two weeks.
+It is necessary to have someone with you to drive you home and stay with you during your first 24 hours.
+Out-of-town patients should plan to stay locally for approximately two weeks.

 Discomfort during the first few days is controlled with pain medication.
 You will be swollen in certain areas for some time.
 Generally, 75 percent of the swelling is gone at six weeks.
 The remaining swelling may take up to six months to one year to resolve.
 It is important that you start walking as soon as possible during your recovery.
 This helps prevent blood clots in your legs and helps to keep your lungs open.
 Drain tubes are left in place for approximately one to four weeks after surgery.